 How does the identity thief get my information?

 Identity thieves use a variety of methods to gain access to your personal information:

-- Steal records from their employer, bribe an employee who has access to the records, con information out of employees, or hack into the organization’s computers
+- Steal records from their employer, bribing an employee who has access to the records, con information out of employees, or hacks into the organization’s computers

 - “Dumpster dive” through your trash at home or work to find bills and credit statements that contain personal information

-- Fraudulently obtain credit reports by either posing as a perspective landlord or misusing an employer’s authorized access to credit reports
+- Fraudulently obtain credit reports by either posing as a prospective landlord or misusing an employer’s authorized access to credit reports

 - Steal credit and debit card account numbers by using a special information storage device in a practice known as “skimming”